-The Road Safety Authority (RSA) is asking road users to exercise caution while using the roads today as Met Eireann has issued Orange and Yellow Weather Warnings for persistent and heavy rain.
+The Road Safety Authority (RSA) is asking road users to exercise caution while using the roads this evening and up until Friday evening as Met Éireann has issued Orange and Yellow Weather Warnings for persistent and heavy rain.

-Road users in areas affected by the Orange Warning for heavy rain are advised to check local traffic and weather conditions before setting out on a journey.
+Road users in areas affected by the Orange Warnings for heavy rain are advised to check local traffic and weather conditions before setting out on a journey.

 The following advice is being given to road users on foot of the weather warnings.
 Motorists: